Cairanoolithus: Distribution

 Cairanoolithus is native to Southwestern Europe, including southern France and northern Iberia.
 Its fossils date to the late Campanian to early Maastrichtian.
 They are usually found in the Aix-en-Provence Basin below the Rognac Limestone.
 C. dughii is from the La Cairanne site in Bouches du Rhône, France, from Roquehautes-Grand Creux and from the Villeveyrac Basin.
 C. roussetensis is found in the northern part of Iberia (Tremp Group of Spain), and from southern France (in Rousset Village, Roquehautes-Crete du Marbre, the Villeveyrac Basin, and Argelliers-Montamaud).

 Paleoecology

 The Late Cretaceous ecosystems of Europe (which was then an island archipelago) show complex mixing of taxa originating from Africa, Asia, and North America.
-In Southwestern Europe, Cairanoolithus co-occurs with numerous other types of fossil eggs; Megaloolithus is particularly common, but theropod eggs such as Prismatoolithus and the ornithopod egg Guegoolithus are also present.
+In Southwestern Europe, Cairanoolithus co-occurs with numerous other types of fossil eggs; Megaloolithus is particularly common, but theropod eggs such as Prismatoolithus and the ornithopod egg Spheroolithus europaeus are also present.
 Dinosaur body fossils are also common, including nodosaurids, rhabdodontids, titanosaurs, dromaeosaurids, basal iguanodontians, hadrosaurids, neoceratosaurians, and coelurosaurs.
 Other vertebrates include bony fish, squamates, cryptodiran turtles, alligatorids, and mammals.